 The other questions related to the network.
 I had drawn up a plan that included a separate modem and wireless router, like I have at home now.
 That confused the electrician and the network guy, as they use combined modem/routers.
 Obviously, no problem here.

 They also raised an issue about the three wireless access points I have planned to ensure good coverage throughout the house.
 Could they directly wire and wall mount them?
 Again, no problem.

 Kevin sent along a picture of his access points.
 I’m familiar with them and they are supposed to work great.
 The question now is whether the internet provider Fidoka supplies all the equipment and leases it to us or if we can buy the pieces outright and save some money.

 Finally, I asked them to relocate the top floor access point to be closer to the bedrooms so the signal is stronger there.
 I don’t think it should be any problem.

 Today we got pictures of some of the ground floor rough-in work.
 Kevin highlighted that Francisc had decided that we should have a drain the floor of the laundry/utility room and just installed it at his cost.
-He’s really great to work with.
+They’re really great to work with.